mlhartme/stool/README.md

 Directions look like this:

-    _name: "hello"
+    SUBJECT: "hello"
-    _extends: "kutter"
+    EXTENDS: "kutter"
     image: "myregistry/hello:1.0.0"
     cert: "${exec('cert.sh', stage)}"

-Each direction has a name and an expression.
-Special directions start with `_`, they can specify a name for the direction list) and extend other directions (i.e. inherit all directions).
+Each direction has a name and an expression, directions have a subject and can extend other direction (i.e. inherit all directions).

-Directions define the available variables of the stage, the expression is evaluted to determine the initial values.
+Directions define the available variables of the stage, the expression is evaluated to determine the initial values.

 The expression is denoted as a string.
 You can use [Freemarker](https://freemarker.apache.org) templating in it, and Stool provides Freemarker functions to invoke shell scripts.